stouch/docs/api/collections.md

 ### Returns

-An object with a `data` property that contains an array of available collections.
+An object with a `data` property that contains an array of available [collection objects](#the-collection-object).
 This array also contains the Directus system collections and is never empty.
 :::

 <template slot="right">